machine-detonation/F7DAA0/README.md

   > does being a rocket mirrorshipper while being a rocket fictionkin technically make that selfcest????? (you can ignore this btw it isn't important)

 ## BEFORE YOU INTERACT

+sometimes I'll randomly go quiet during a conversation. this doesn't mean I'm not interested

 I'll come as rude/mean or brutally honest sometimes.